chilam27/Boston_Housing_Prices/README.md

 ### [EDA](https://github.com/chilam27/Boston_Housing_Prices/blob/master/P02_EDA.py)

-* Analyze our target variable - 'rent': caculate the skewness and kurtosis of the variable; plot the value and examine if the distribution shape is normal.
+* Univariate analysis on target variable ('rent'): caculate the skewness and kurtosis of the variable; plot the value and examine if the distribution shape is normal.
 Since the original data has high positve skewness and kurtosis (the curve is formed by a huge cluster of mid-range properties and few expensive properties that cause it to have a right skew), I normalize the data by performing log transformation and it resulted very close to a normal distribution.

 <p align="center">
   <img width="900" height="300" src="https://github.com/chilam27/Boston_Housing_Prices/blob/master/readme_image/fig1.png">